List of Tintin media: Radio

 The BBC produced two series of Tintin radio dramatisations by Simon Eastwood.
 They were first broadcast on BBC Radio 5 in 1992 and 1993.
 The cast featured Richard Pearce as Tintin, Andrew Sachs as Snowy, Leo McKern as Captain Haddock (Lionel Jeffries in series 2), Stephen Moore as Professor Calculus and Charles Kay as Thomson and Thompson.
-The music was composed by Roger Limb.
+The music, which concludes quoting the final piano flourish from The Adventures of Tintin (TV series) theme, was composed by Roger Limb.
 Both series were released on BBC Audio Cassette (ISBN 0-8072-8103-4).